Enteee/duckpond.ch/_drafts/pdml2flow.md

     xi = newXi
 ```

 That's quite a lot of formalism.
-The following diagram shoud give a concrete example for a three flows scenario:
+The following diagram should give a concrete example for a three flows scenario:

 ![flow visualization](/static/posts/pdml2flow/flows.svg)
 *Visualization of four frames in three flows*